benoit-n/ModalAnalysis_OMA_pLSCF/README.md

 # 📬 Contact

-If you have any questions or suggestions, please feel free to open an issue or contact the author.
+If you have any questions or suggestions, please feel free to open an issue or contact me.